Dave Barnett (footballer): Coaching career

-After finishing his professional playing career, Barnett joined the Birmingham City Academy as a part-time coach, before joining Halesowen Town as first-team coach in March 2001.
+After finishing his professional playing career, Barnett joined the Birmingham City Academy as a part-time coach before joining Halesowen Town as first-team coach in March 2001.
 He then took up his Academy role at Birmingham in a full-time capacity.
 Barnett would later turn out for Moor Green, where he made five appearances in 2002.

 Following his return from the United States in the summer of 2009, Barnett signed for Romulus in August and was subsequently appointed first-team coach at the club in February 2010 after initially refusing to be involved in coaching at the club having obtained a UEFA 'A' Licence.
 He agreed to continue his role at the club for the 2010–11 season, however, his disciplinary issues continued after being given a six-match suspension and a £100 fine by the FA following four breaches of FA Rule E3 - language and/or behaviour amounting to improper conduct - following a match with Belper Town in November 2012.
 He stepped down as manager in January after deciding to concentrate on activities outside football.

+Personal life

+His son, Ty Barnett, is also a professional footballer.